mfanelli1/Term-Project/project_proposal.md

 ## **Implementation Plan**
-* So far, our plan is to create a file that consists of possible vacation destinations for Babson students.
-We will be compiling all this information on an Excel.
-Then, we will need to learn a bit of information on HTML to create a website that’s integrated with our python code, so users will be able to use it.
+* So far, our plan is to import a json file of all the currencies and its rates.
+After completing the coding, we will import flask in order to enable the user interaction.

-## **Project Schedule**
-* First, we will first look up websites that may provide information on popular vacation destinations.
-Then, we will start to brainstorm on the website’s UI and UX aspect.
-Then, we will start working on writing the code that will ask for the user’s input on their preference for what kind of vacation destination they would like to travel to.
-Our team is planning to meet once a week on Mondays from approximately 5:00 - 6:30 pm.
-If needed, we will work on other weekdays/weekends to finish up tasks, so that we stay on schedule.

 ## **Collaboration Plan**
 * We plan on pair programming the entire project since we both live on campus at close proximity.
 However, we both know that if our schedule does not match up at one point, we will complete our part independently and then integrate our codes, if needed.
 We feel that this particular organizational structure will not only hold us accountable but to share knowledge that we both may or may not know already.